What is Social Media Anxiety?

 5. Be Your Own Hype Person

 Practice self-compassion: talk to yourself like you'd talk to your best friend.
-You wouldn't tell your friend they're trash because they got a B instead of an A, right?
+You wouldn't tell your friend they're trash and mean it because they got a B instead of an A, right?
 So don't say it to yourself.

 6. Build Your Squad